young1901/algorithms/README.md

-# crackthecodinginterview
+# algorithm

-Implemented the basic algorithms for learning purpose
+Implement the basic algorithms for learning purpose